Carnot heat engine

-A Carnot heat engine is a heat engine that operates on the Carnot cycle.
+A Carnot heat engine is a theoretical heat engine that operates on the Carnot cycle.
 The basic model for this engine was developed by Nicolas Léonard Sadi Carnot in 1824.
 The Carnot engine model was graphically expanded by Benoît Paul Émile Clapeyron in 1834 and mathematically explored by Rudolf Clausius in 1857, work that led to the fundamental thermodynamic concept of entropy.
 The Carnot engine is the most efficient heat engine which is theoretically possible.
 The efficiency depends only upon the absolute temperatures of the hot and cold heat reservoirs between which it operates.

 A heat engine acts by transferring energy from a warm region to a cool region of space and, in the process, converting some of that energy to mechanical work.
 The cycle may also be reversed.
 The system may be worked upon by an external force, and in the process, it can transfer thermal energy from a cooler system to a warmer one, thereby acting as a refrigerator or heat pump rather than a heat engine.

 Every thermodynamic system exists in a particular state.
 A thermodynamic cycle occurs when a system is taken through a series of different states, and finally returned to its initial state.
 In the process of going through this cycle, the system may perform work on its surroundings, thereby acting as a heat engine.

+The Carnot engine is a theoretical construct, useful for exploring the efficiency limits of other heat engines.
+An actual Carnot engine, however, would be completely impractical to build.

 Carnot's diagram

 In the adjacent diagram, from Carnot's 1824 work, Reflections on the Motive Power of Fire, there are "two bodies A and B, kept each at a constant temperature, that of A being higher than that of B. These two bodies to which we can give, or from which we can remove the heat without causing their temperatures to vary, exercise the functions of two unlimited reservoirs of caloric.
-We will call the first the furnace and the second the refrigerator.”
-Carnot then explains how we can obtain motive power, i.e., “work”, by carrying a certain quantity of heat from body A to body B.
+We will call the first the furnace and the second the refrigerator."
+Carnot then explains how we can obtain motive power, i.e., "work", by carrying a certain quantity of heat from body A to body B.

 It also acts as a cooler and hence can also act as a refrigerator.